Sign up to our Newsletter

 • Use of an amanuensis/scribe: you may select a scribe of your choice if approved

-There are also alternate test formats available for students that are unable to complete the online test:
+These accommodations will help you achieve a fair score and avoid a low score due to circumstances out of your control.
+There are also alternate test formats available for students who are unable to complete the online test:

 • Unified English Braille (UEB) books